wendyverdonk93/docs/content/payment-methods/billing-suite/betaalpermaand/about.md

 Customers pay for orders after receiving them as a one-off post-payment or in monthly installments.
 They are only charged for the items they keep from the order.

-Betaal per Maand bears the risk and guarantees payout.
+Betaal per Maand bears the risk and guarantees settlement.

 ### Summary